What is Warren Buffett’s net worth?

 After high school, Buffett attended the University of Nebraska but transferred to the University of Pennsylvania's Wharton School of Business.
 He studied under Benjamin Graham, a renowned value investor who would later become Buffett's mentor.

 Benjamin Graham is considered to be the father of value investing.
-He began his career in finance in the early 1920s, although he quickly realized that most investors were focused on short-term gains and speculation rather than investing in companies with strong fundamentals, such as robust balance sheets.
+He began his career in finance in the early 1920s, although he quickly realised that most investors were focused on short-term gains and speculation rather than investing in companies with strong fundamentals, such as robust balance sheets.

 With this knowledge, he went on to develop his own investment philosophy, focusing on buying undervalued stocks.
 He believed buying equities cheaply, holding them for the long term and selling them when the market had realised the value was a great way to make money.
-Put simply, Graham believed that by carefully analyzing a company's financial statements and other fundamental data, he could identify stocks trading at a discount to their true value.
+Put simply, Graham believed that by carefully analysing a company's financial statements and other fundamental data, he could identify stocks trading at a discount to their true value.

 This mentality shaped Warren Buffett's view of the world from a young age.